arcee-ai/mergekit/docs/create_a_merge_method.md

 tensor and state-dict callers must perform any alignment themselves.

 Kernel execution disables ambient autocast so input dtype and method-specific precision choices determine the arithmetic.
-Linear normalizes its small coefficient array in float32 (float64 for float64 inputs), then casts coefficients to the input dtype for its matrix product.
-It does not allocate a full float32 input copy.
+Linear accumulates weighted inputs into one float32 output buffer (float64 for float64 inputs), then normalizes and casts the result to the input dtype.
+Its small coefficient sum uses float64 to preserve residuals from nearly cancelling weights.
+Coefficients are never rounded to the low-precision input dtype.
+CPU execution may cast the current input internally;
-Coefficient rounding and backend accumulation affect low-precision results; use float32 inputs when that additional precision is needed.
+there is no retained full-precision copy of every input.

 The kernel receives `[B, N, *weight_shape]` and returns `[B, *weight_shape]`.
 It must preserve the output axis: reductions for norms, means, and dot products must not